 Groceries must be carried from the exit door to your vehicle.
 Carts can not be taken out of the building.
 Assistance is available in most circumstances.

 IF YOU ARE UNABLE TO VISIT THE PANTRY YOURSELF...
 You may authorize someone else to do the shopping for you by signing a PROXY STATEMENT.
 The signed form is brought to the pantry by your selected individual where he/she will sign it in the presence of the intake staff.
 A new proxy statement is required for each visit.
 Print a PROXY STATEMENT from here.
-(Please note: as of July 1, 2019, all proxies must be the July 1, 2019 through June 30, 2020 edition.
+(Please note: as of July 1, 2020, all proxies must be the July 1, 2020 through June 30, 2021 edition.
 Discard any outdated forms you may have and print the new version from the Proxy Statement link above.)
-Please NOTE: Effective December 1, 2019...
-A signed proxy form is required at the time of pick-up.
+Please NOTE: A signed proxy form is required at the time of pick-up.
+(NOT CURRENTLY REQUIRED DURING COVID -19 service alterations...)
 Helping Hands cannot accept hand-written notes or agree to allow a proxy to be returned at a later date.

 If weather conditions are hazardous or if Monmouth-Roseville cancels school or releases early for snow or ice, The Helping Hands of Roseville will close.
 Closings will be listed on WRAM 1330 AM, WMOI 97.7 FM and WQAD Channel 8.